david-istvan/cmdse2021-rp-dev/README.md

 ## Checklist

 * This README (see http://people.disim.univaq.it/mirco.franzago/collaborativeMDSE/)
-* Pointer to the original replication package
-* Tech report (focusing on the changes): pdf
-   * People
-   * Assessment
-   * Process
-   * Search strategy
-   * Screening procedure

 * Data extraction form - changes: pdf
 * Classification framework - changes: pdf
 * Extracted data spreadsheet: xlsx
 * Complete list of the 54 primary studies and the 29 clusters: pdf
-* The data and the results of its analysis: zip

 ==================